ClaudioESSilva/claudioessilva.github.io/_posts/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 layout: post
 title: When one of your DBA colleagues leaves the company, what is your checklist?
 date: 2020-09-03 07:23
-author: claudiosilva
+author: claudiosobralsilva
 comments: true
-tags: [BestPractices, dbatools, Monitoring, Permissions, PowerShell, Security, SQLServer, syndicated]
+categories: [BestPractices, dbatools, Monitoring, Permissions, PowerShell, Security, SQLServer, syndicated]
 ---
 Whether it’s in our personal lives or the professional one, we do have checklists for certain tasks.